gayeongpark/gayeongpark.github.io/_posts/2024-07-23-Web-Vulnerabilities.md

     ![installGowitness1](../assets/img/webRevisited/Screenshot%202024-07-23%20at%2014.01.45.png)

     I am not sure why I need to install `gorm.io`.
-Because, according to the video, there is only instruction command with no reason...
+Because, there is only instruction to write this command with no reason...

     However `gorm.io` is one of go lan library package.